peterwilliams97/aoc/CRITIQUE.md

 ### Day 22: [aoc2024-day22.py](aoc2024-day22.py)

-**Score**: 8/10
+**Score**: 7/10

 **Strengths**:
-- Clear separation of concerns with separate functions for different tasks.
+- Well-structured code with separate functions for different tasks.
-- Effective use of Python data structures (lists, classes) and built-in functions.
+- Effective use of classes (BananaPrice and Sequence) to encapsulate data.
-- Good use of helper functions and functional programming techniques (e.g. filter, concat).
+- Good use of helper functions (number_, mix_prune, secret_number_).
-- Well-structured and readable code with meaningful variable names and comments.
-- Efficient implementation of the secret number generation process.
-- Clever use of a Sequence class to represent and compare sequences of price changes.
+- Clear separation of Part 1 and Part 2 solutions.
+- Inclusion of timing information for performance analysis.

 **Weaknesses**:
+- Lack of comments explaining the logic behind the mixing and pruning operations.
-- The run_monkey_market function could be simplified or refactored for better readability.
+- The max_num_bananas_ function could be optimized for better performance.
-- The max_num_bananas_ function could be optimized for better performance, especially for larger inputs.
+- The run_monkey_market function could be refactored for better readability.
-- The solution does not handle invalid inputs or edge cases (e.g. empty input lines).
-- The solution does not include any error handling or input validation.
+- No error handling or input validation for the input lines.

 **Issues**:
-- In max_num_bananas_: The nested loops and list comprehensions could be inefficient for large inputs.
+- In max_num_bananas_: The nested loops and dictionary lookups could be inefficient for larger inputs.
-- In run_monkey_market: The function could be split into smaller, more focused functions.
+- In run_monkey_market: The use of mutable default arguments ([] for lines) could lead to unexpected behavior.

 ### Day 23: [aoc2024-day23.py](aoc2024-day23.py)